shumai9/SimpleCalculator/README.md

-# Simple calculater
+# Simple calculator

 -----------------------

-This is Simple Calculator function created following the well proven method for producing good qulity and maintainable code.
+This is a Simple Calculator function created following the well-proven method for producing good quality and maintainable code.
 **Test Driven Development (TDD).** The humble steps of

 ```
-    RED, GREEN and REFACTOR.
+    RED, GREEN, and REFACTOR.

 ```

-If followed well would make your code a well written robost code.
+If followed well would make your code a well-written robust code.

 ### Requiremets

 ------------------

 Latest versions of

 * node
 * npm